-Agriculture is a significant component of the Town of Dewey's landscape, and the town's plan for agricultural resources is to preserve agricultural lands and the right to farm while also allowing for planned development.
+Agriculture is a significant component of the Town of Dewey's landscape, and the town's extensive irrigated agriculture operations are connected to a larger region of irrigated vegetable farming that spans several counties.
+The town's plan for agricultural resources is to preserve agricultural lands and the right to farm while also allowing for planned development.
 Higher density residential development is planned on lands that are less suitable for agricultural use.
 Lower density development would be allowed on lands critical to the town's agricultural base.
 Key components and considerations of the town's approach include establishing a maximum lot size in certain areas, limiting major subdivisions to planned growth areas, encouraging conservation land division design, establishing site planning guidelines, and potentially revising the zoning map that applies to the town.
 The town also plans to explore the creation of a purchase of development rights (PDR) or purchase of conservation easement (PACE) program in cooperation with Burnett County.

 Substantial agricultural resources are present in the Town of Dewey.
 According to the 2007 Land Use Assessment data, there were approximately 9,509 acres of farmland in the town.
 The town of Dewey has the highest amount of assesses agricultural land in the county.
 In other words, over 40% of the land is used for agricultural purposes.
-Nearly 10,900 acres of land in the

-Town of Dewey is considered prime agricultural or prime when drained, or farmland of statewide significance, which is also the highest total of prime farmland for a town in Burnett County.
+Nearly 10,900 acres of land in the Town of Dewey is considered prime agricultural or prime when drained, or farmland of statewide significance, which is also the highest total of prime farmland for a town in Burnett County.

 Agriculture lands are significant in the Town of Dewey, and these lands are expected to continue in agricultural use over the long term.
-This sentiment is reflected in the preferred future land use plan (refer to the Land Use element) as most of the town's agricultural lands have been mapped for Agriculture (A).
-The (A) Future Land Use Management Area seeks to preserve and promote a full range of agricultural uses and prevent the conversion of land to uses not consistent with agriculture.
+This sentiment is reflected in the preferred future land use plan (refer to the Land Use element) as most of the town's agricultural lands have been mapped for Agricultural Enterprise (AE).
+The AE Preferred Future Land Use Management Area seeks to preserve and promote a full range of agricultural uses and prevent the conversion of land to uses not consistent with agriculture.